OWASP/www-project-it-grc/README.md

 <img width="1362" height="252" alt="image" src="https://github.com/user-attachments/assets/b6028b28-cd9f-4d68-949f-262b876a71c9" />

-### **Suppliers**
+### **Vendors**

-Suppliers (or third-party vendors) play a vital role in your organization’s operations, but they also introduce significant security and compliance risks.
+Vendors play a vital role in your organization’s operations, but they also introduce significant security and compliance risks.
 Many suppliers have access to your systems, sensitive data, or processing environments, which makes proper oversight essential.

 To safeguard your organization, it is crucial to identify suppliers with access to critical data or systems.
 This enables you to perform a comprehensive vendor or supplier risk assessment as part of your overall risk management process.
 Effective supplier risk management helps mitigate potential threats, ensures regulatory compliance, and strengthens your organization’s data protection posture.